samcan/westward-ho-nes/docs/soundtrack.md

 The following list is based on the incidental music included in Oregon Trail II, as noted in *Oregon Trail II: The Official Strategy Guide*, published by Prima.

+[Songs and Dances of the Oregon Trail][williamsdances] has a list of even more songs and dances.
+Some dances might be good traveling music, or even for fort landmarks?
+And perhaps the end (the Willamette Valley)?

 Depending on space available in the ROM and time constraints, I probably won't use all of these, but it's good to have options available.

+I'm limited by FamiTone2 to 17 songs per data file, so I'll probably need to have two audio data files given there's about sixteen or seventeen landmarks plus a title song.
+And if I want different traveling music...

 * ["Blue Tail Fly"](https://en.wikipedia.org/wiki/Jimmy_Crack_Corn)
 * ["Buffalo Gals"](https://en.wikipedia.org/wiki/Buffalo_Gals)